kumar-a/my-website/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/abhikumar86/
 ---

 I am working as a senior research fellow at the [Department of Botany](https://botany.puchd.ac.in/) of Panjab University, Chandigarh.
 My research interests include the responses of ecological structure and functions to climate change.
-Currently, I am working on the elevational pattern of plant distributions and diversity in the Siwalik Ecosystem.
+Currently, I am working on the elevational pattern of plant distributions and diversity in the Western Himalayas.